Western Herbal Medicine

 Herbal medicine is the oldest form of healthcare; it has continued to evolve from pre-historic times to the present day.
-Scientific research is continuously validating ancient and traditional uses of plant medicine, which is also referred to as botanical medicine or phyto-therapy.
+Scientific research continues to validate traditional uses of plant medicine, which is also known as botanical medicine or phyto-therapy.
 It is estimated that 25% of modern drugs are based on isolated active constituents from plants.
 In contrast to pharmaceutical drugs, herbal medicines are based on using the whole part of the plant and not just the isolated active ingredients.
 Inert plant material is seen as having an active role in assisting the body to assimilate the medicinal properties and offset any potential harmful side-effects.
 This respect for the integrity of Nature, which includes us, is extended to the integrity of each individual human being; as such herbal medicine is person-centred rather than disease-centred.

 The six non-naturals are:

 - Food and drink

 - Sleeping and waking